syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 #### Removing Target Manager list

-To remove DockingManager from the TargetManagerList call **RemoveFromTargetManagerList()** of DockingManager with the valid DockingManager instance argument.
-For instance to remove the DockingManager1 from the TargetManagersList of DockingManager2, following code explains:
+To remove DockingManager from the TargetManagerList, call **RemoveFromTargetManagerList()** of DockingManager with the valid DockingManager instance argument.
+For instance, to remove the DockingManager1 from the TargetManagersList of DockingManager2, you can use the following code example:

 {% highlight c# %}